Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-signals.md

 ## `batch`

 The `batch` function creates a scope where signal mutations are batched.

-It’s useful when you want to prevent a computed signal from recomputing every time several dependent signals change consecutively.
+It’s useful when a developer wants to prevent a computed signal from recomputing every time several dependent signals change consecutively.

 ```ts
 import { signal, computed, batch } from '@telegram-apps/signals';